sambacha/jsonlint/README.md

       -E, --extensions [ext]       file extensions to process for directory walk (default: ["json","JSON"])
       -i, --in-place               overwrite the input files
-      -t, --indent [char]          characters to use for indentation (default: "  ")
+      -t, --indent [num|char]      number of spaces or specific characters to use for indentation (default: 2)
       -c, --compact                compact error display
       -M, --mode [mode]            set other parsing flags according to a format type (default: "json")